paoespinozarias/Mapping-OWLtoOAS/README.md

 `owl:maxQualifiedCardinality` |`maxItems`| It should be defined as the maximum number of array items and **_a)_** if it corresponds to an `owl:DatatypeProperty` the type of array items must be the restricted [data type](dataTypes); **_b)_** if it corresponds to an `owl:ObjectProperty` the type of array items must contain the [Reference Object](#referenceObject) to the restricted Class (`$ref:`'reference to the restricted Class').
 The value of `maxItems` must be a non-negative number.
 [See example](#maxQualifiedCardinalityExample)|
 `owl:qualifiedCardinality`|`minItems` and `maxItems` |  It should be defined as the same minimum and maximum number of the array items which contains **_a)_** if it corresponds to an `owl:DatatypeProperty` the restricted [data type](dataTypes); **_b)_** if it corresponds to an `owl:ObjectProperty` the [Reference Object](#referenceObject) to the restricted Class (`$ref:`'reference to the restricted Class').
 The value of `minItems` and `maxItems` must be a non-negative number.
 [See example](#qualifiedCardinalityExample)|

-##### <a name="restrictionsExamples"></a>Examples

-In the following, several examples for each restriction covered by the mapping are provided.
-Note that only properties affected by the restriction are shown.
-In some cases dots are included in the YAML example as an signal that some values are omitted e.g. Person: ....

 ##### <a name="someValuesFromexample"></a>someValuesFrom example